 9. Discipline your child when necessary.

-We ask for no side instructing because you would not do it if your rider was in dance, football, basketball or any other sport.
-The instructor is your riders coach and we need them to be focused on them for their safety and to learn.
-If you want to help; video your riders lessons and have them review it before the next lesson.
+We ask for no side instructing because you would not do it if your rider were in dance, football, basketball, or any other sport.
+The instructor is your rider’s coach, and we need them to be focused on them for their safety and to learn.
+If you want to help, video your rider's lessons and have them review them before the next lesson.

 Helping Your Child Enjoy Riding You can help your child enjoy Riding by doing the following:

 Second, what may help the child to win?
-Building your child's self-esteem – Building self-esteem in your child is one of your most important parenting duties.
-It is not easy, and it is made even more difficult in sports by the prevailing attitude of “Winning is everything.”
+Building your child's self-esteem – Building self-esteem in your child is one of your most essential parenting duties.
+It is not easy and made even more difficult in sports by the prevailing attitude of “Winning is everything.”
 Athletes who find their self-worth through winning will go through tough times when they lose.
 Emphasizing fun, skill development, and striving to win – The reason you should stress fun is quite simple: without it, your child may not want to keep skating.
 Children don't have fun when they feel pressure to win and don't improve or learn new skills.

 Conversely, they do have fun when riding lessons are well organized, when they develop new skills, and when the focus is on striving to improve.
 Helping your child set performance goals – Performance goals, which emphasize individual skill improvement, are much better than the outcome goal of winning because they are in the athlete's control and help the athlete improve.
-Being a Good Role Model Children learn behavior from many different people – coaches, teachers, other adults and peers - but the people they learn the most from are their parents.
-Your child not only soaks up what you say; he or she soaks up what you don't say.
+Being a Good Role Model Children learn behavior from many different people – coaches, teachers, other adults, and peers - but their parents learn the most from them.
+Your child not only soaks up what you say; they soak up what you don't say.
 Non-verbal messages often speak louder than words.
 Your attitudes toward your child and other people are not as easily hidden as you may think.
-Telling your child to respect others is great, but the message is lost if you don't model that respect.
-You'll have many opportunities as your child skates to model good behavior and attitudes.
+Telling your child to respect others is excellent, but the message is lost if you don't model that respect.
+As your child skates, you'll have many opportunities to model good behavior and attitudes.
 By putting your child's development and welfare ahead of winning, you'll be better able To display a healthy attitude toward sports and life – as will your child.
 Modeling Good Sportsmanship: you must model good sportsmanship for your child.
 “Being a good sport” is much easier said than done – just look at the examples of specific professional and collegiate coaches and athletes who do the opposite.
 You must maintain a cool head and a healthy attitude toward sport if you expect your child to do the same.
 Here are ways to model appropriate attitudes and behavior when you are at your child's practices and competitions: Encourage all riders, Control your emotions in frustrating situations, Respect and accept judges' decisions, and Congratulate other riders when they win.

 Private Lessons are one rider with one instructor.
-Every once in a while is helps to have a private lesson help with your situation.
-Set up by appointment.
-Neva@Lstables.com
+Every once in a while, it helps to have a private lesson to help with your situation.
+Set up by appointment. neva@Lstables.com

-Finding the Right Riding Instructor-- There are many factors involved in selecting an instructor.
-Things to consider are personality, learning and teaching styles, experience and technical know-how.
+Finding the Right Riding Instructor-- Many factors are involved in selecting an instructor.
+Personality, learning and teaching styles, experience, and technical know-how are things to consider.
 You know your child and have the best idea of who might make a good fit.
-Keep your child's personality and needs in mind when interviewing and selecting an instructor.
+Consider your child's personality and needs when interviewing and selecting an instructor.
 Characteristics of a Quality Instructor

 A Coach’s View of Leadership

-How do I learn to Ride?
-Learning to Ride a horse is actually quite easy and fun.
-It requires a little determination, a lot of practice and no fear of falling down!
+Learning to Ride a horse is relatively easy and fun.
+It requires a little determination, practice, and no fear of falling!
 Before you know it, you will be steering around -- forward -- able to show off to your family and friends what you can do on the horse.
-Whether your goal is to learn to go fast, about the horse, self awareness, we've got just the place for you to start!
+Whether your goal is to learn to go fast, about the horse, or self-awareness, we've just the place to start!
 Remember, every champion had to begin with a few easy lessons...just like you.
 Values Kids Learn Through Riding.
 Your child can benefit greatly by participating in riding, but those benefits are not guaranteed.
 They result from a cooperative effort among instructors, officials, and parents.
 Those benefits come more readily when adults put the interests of children first and leave their egos and desires about winning at home.
 Through riding, your child can Acquire an appreciation for an active lifestyle.

 Develop self-esteem, self-confidence, self-discipline, and self-reliance by mastering and performing riding skills.
 Learn to manage stress, perform under pressure, and test emotional and physical balance.
 Develop social skills with other children and adults —the first riding lesson.
-Your son or daughter or even you will be chomping at the bit to get to the barn, but as soon as they arrive at the stable you will most likely see a small flash of nerves and fear mixed in with sheer excitement.
-DON’T WORRY this is totally normal.
-This is where you come in as a parent…your rider will need a little encouragement and positive motivation to not let their fear take over (even though you are shaking like a leaf at the thought of your baby on a 1200lb animal!!).
+Your son or daughter or even you will be chomping at the bit to get to the barn, but as soon as they arrive at the stable, you will most likely see a small flash of nerves and fear mixed in with sheer excitement.
+Don’t WORRY.
+This is normal.
+This is where you come in as a parent…your rider will need a little encouragement and positive motivation not to let their fear take over (even though you are shaking like a leaf at the thought of your baby on a 1200lb animal!!).
 Your rider has successfully learned to put everything on their horse and is now off to the arena to mount.
 From here, the instructor will teach them how to check their equipment prior and safely climb (either a mounting block or a leg up).
 Your rider’s instructor will likely start them on a lunge line while teaching them how to balance, steer, and communicate with their horse through cues.

-The end of the lesson will come much quicker for your rider than you.
-For you it will feel like 4 hours of sweating and nervousness.
+The end of the lesson will come much quicker for your rider than for you.
+For you, it will feel like 4 hours of sweating and nervousness.
 The instructor will then teach your rider how to dismount and safely lead their horse back to the grooming stall to remove the tack and cool their horse down by grooming and putting them back into their stall.
 Your rider must take part in helping as much as they can.
 This will make them more comfortable around the horses and will also increase their confidence in themselves.
 You made it!!
-You survived the first lesson and now you are hooked for life!!
+You survived the first lesson, and now you are hooked for life!!

-Please take a look below at the most commonly asked questions that as instructors we hear.
+Please look below at the most commonly asked questions we, as instructors, hear.

-We ask that you choose a time that works for you and your rider and try to keep it on a week to week basis.
-If there is not consistent scheduling it is hard to guarantee that your rider will get the same time each week.
-Sign up Genius has our lesson scheduling.
+We ask that you choose a time that works for you and your rider and keep it weekly.
+Without consistent scheduling, it is hard to guarantee that your rider will get the same time each week.
+Discuss your lesson times with the instructor.

 How long will it take my rider to look like that rider?

-Do we have to show at horse shows?
+Do we have to show at Horse Shows?

 When do I buy a horse?